 Wanaka Wastebusters is a community owned enterprise, which was set up by volunteers in 2000 to start recycling in Wanaka and reduce waste going to landfill.
-We are an incorporated society with charitable status.
-We operate as a business , but any profits we make are used to provide extra services for our community and to further our mission and vision to move towards zero waste.
+We have charitable status.
+Any profits we make are used to provide extra services for our community and to further our mission and vision to move towards zero waste.

-General manager Sue Coutts paints the big picture for the future of Wastebusters.
-She reports to an executive committee, representing the community, who oversee the direction and the financial health of Wanaka Wastebusters.
-The committee is elected annually by members at the AGM.
+General manager Sue Coutts paints the big picture for the future of Wanaka Wastebusters Ltd. She reports to a Board of Directors who watch over the financial health of Wanaka Wastebusters.
+The current Board is composed of:

 - Sharon Beattie